kirschbaum-development/laravel-translations-loader/readme.md

 ### Configuring in webpack.config.js

-You can also apply the same configurations showed above directly on `webpack.config.js`.
-For that, just include the following rules in your config file:
+You can also apply the same configurations showed above directly on `webpack.config.js` to make this more readable.
+For that, follow these steps:

+1. Create an empty `index.js` file on the `resources/lang/index.js` path.

+2. Include the following rules in your config file:

 ```js
 rules: [